drupalprojects/search_api/README.txt

 automatically when the index scheme or server settings change too drastically to keep on using the old data.

-- Hidden settings
+- Hidden configuration

-search_api_index_worker_callback_runtime:
+These settings can be found in this module's config files but cannot be set via the user interface.

+search_api.cron:worker_runtime:
-  By changing this variable, you can determine the time (in seconds) the Search API will spend indexing (for all indexes combined) in each cron run.
+  By changing this setting, you can determine the time (in seconds) the Search API will spend indexing (for all indexes combined) in each cron run.
 The default is 15 seconds.

-search_api_batch_per_cron:
+search_api.cron:batch_count:
-  By changing this variable, you can define how many batch items are created on a single cron run.
+  By changing this setting, you can define how many batch items are created on a single cron run.
 The value is per index, so on a site with 5 indexes with a cron limit of 100 each, the default value of 10 will load and queue up to 5000 search items in up to 50 batch items.